 Prior to launching NAC, Eric was a commercial banking officer for Guardian Bank, a community bank located in Valdosta, Georgia.
 From 2010 through 2014, he originated more than $60 million in new loans, allowing the bank to grow from $160 million in assets to more than $240 million in assets under management.
 He co-founded the strategic partnership with the Valdosta State University Small Business Development Center (SBDC) office, allowing Guardian to support 48 different business owners through sponsored training, while also allowing the bank to provide $25 million in new capital to local businesses in the surrounding area since 2011.
 The partnership has become a statewide initiative with other SBDC offices across the state, using the partnership as a platform to duplicate throughout the state and the country.
 In 2013, the partnership allowed the VSU SBDC office to become the No. 1 office in the state with $23 million in new loan volume with $16 million or 69% of the loans originated on behalf of Guardian Bank.

-Eric specialized in the sourcing of USDA Business & Industry and Small Business Administration loans across the southeast.
-He facilitated the first SBA 7a and USDA Rural Development B&I loan to be closed and sold in the secondary market on behalf of Guardian Bank.
+Eric specialized in the sourcing of USDA Business & Industry and Small Business Administration loans across the Southeast.
+He facilitated the first SBA 7(a) and USDA Rural Development B&I loans to be closed and sold in the secondary market on behalf of Guardian Bank.
 In 2013, Eric was awarded the Small Business Administration’s Financial Services Champion of the Year.
 The award is presented annually by the U.S. Small Business Administration to one individual in each state who assists small businesses through advocacy efforts to increase the usefulness and availability of accounting or financial services.
 He also participated as a member of the bank’s Marketing and Information Technology committees.